natelandau/shell-scripting-templates/docs/function-list.md

 ## bfl::warn

-Prints warning message to stdout.
+Prints a warning message to stdout.

 #### Parameter